-The days are getting shorter and the nights are getting cooler here in the Twin Cities, which means it’s time to start thinking about getting your furnace ready for winter.
-Unsure how to prepare your furnace to perform optimally during the cold months?
-Then this handy winter furnace maintenance checklist is for you!
+The days are getting shorter, and the nights are getting cooler here in the Twin Cities, which means it's time to start thinking about getting your furnace ready for winter.

 Replace Your HVAC Filter